Medical humanities: Definitions

 Medical humanities can be defined as an interdisciplinary, and increasingly international endeavor that draws on the creative and intellectual strengths of diverse disciplines, including literature, art, creative writing, drama, film, music, philosophy, ethical decision making, anthropology, and history, in pursuit of medical educational goals.
 The humanistic sciences are relevant when multiple people’s perspectives on issues are compiled together to answer questions or even create questions.
 The arts can provide additional perspective to the sciences.

 Critical medical humanities is an approach which argues that the arts and humanities have more to offer to healthcare than simply improving medical education.
 It proposes that the arts and humanities offer different ways of thinking about human history, culture, behaviour and experience which can be used to dissect, critique and influence healthcare practices and priorities.

 The arts

 Medical books, pictures, and diagrams help medical students build an appreciation for anything in the medical field from the human body to diseases.

 The medical humanities can assist medical practitioners with viewing issues from more than one perspective, such as the visual arts and culture are supposed to do.
 Both patients and doctors/medical professionals deal with facing decision-making.
 Each person’s perspective of medical ethics is different from one another due to different cultures, religions, societies, and traditions.
 The humanities also assist and attempt to create a closer or more meaningful relationship between medical practitioners and their peers/patients.
-Ethics are perceived differently from person to person, so answering ethical questions requires the viewpoints of several different people who may have different opinions of what is right from wrong.
+Ethics are perceived differently from person to person, so answering ethical questions requires the viewpoints of several people who may have different opinions of what is right from wrong.